The Shareholders IntraSoft Technologies Limited

 a.
 Board of Directors & Key Managerial Personnel

-The tenure of Mr. Arvind Kajaria as Managing Director and Mr. Sharad Kajaria asWhole-time Director of the Company expired on 31 March 2017.
-The Board ofDirectors of the Company at its Meeting held on 30 June 2020 upon recommendation of theNomination and Remuneration Committee and subject to the approval ofthe shareholders re-appointed Mr. Arvind Kajaria as Managing Director and Mr. Sharad Kajaria as Whole-timeDirector of the Company for a further term of 3 (three) years witheffect from 1 April 2017.
+The tenure of Mr. Arvind Kajaria as Managing Director and Mr. Sharad Kajaria asWhole-time Director of the Company has come to an end on 31 March 2020.
+The Board ofDirectors of the Company at its Meeting held on 30 June 2020 upon recommendation of theNomination and Remuneration Committee and subject to the approval of the shareholdersre-appointed Mr. Arvind Kajaria as Managing Director and Mr. Sharad Kajaria as Whole-timeDirector of the Company for a further term of 3 (three) years with effect from 01 April2020.

-The Board recommends re-appointment of Mr. Arvind Kajaria as Managing Director andMr.
+The Board has recommended re-appointment of Mr. Arvind Kajaria as Managing Director andMr.
 Sharad Kajaria as Whole-time Director for the approval of the Shareholders andnecessary agenda for their reappointment have been included in the notice convening theAnnual General Meeting of the Company.

 b.
 Declaration by Independent Directors

-The Independent Directors of the Company have given a declaration confirming that theycontinue to meet with the criteria of independence as provided in subsection (6) ofSection 149 of the Companies Act 2013 as further amended by the Companies Amendment Act2017 and Regulation 16(1) (b) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 and they have also confirmed that they are independent ofthe Management.
+The Independent Directors of the Company have given a declaration confirming that theycontinue to meet with the criteria of the independence as provided in sub-section (6) ofSection 149 of the Companies Act 2013 as further amended by the Companies Amendment Act2017 and Regulation 16(1) (b) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 and they have also confirmed that they are independent ofthe Management.

 c.
 Company's Policy on Director's appointment and remuneration

 The Board has as per the recommendation of the Nomination and Remuneration Committeeframed a policy on selection and appointment of Directors and Senior Managerial personneland their remuneration which was further amended by the Board in their Meeting held on 30March 2019 in terms of the Amendments in SEBI (Listing Obligations and DisclosureRequirements) Regulations 2018.
 The details of said policy are given in the CorporateGovernance Report which forms part of this Annual Report.